pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Conclusion

-The Family Council is the governance heart of your dynastyâ€”the mechanism through which family values, business strategy, and generational continuity are maintained.
+The Family Council is the governance heart of your Legacyâ€”the mechanism through which family values, business strategy, and generational continuity are maintained.
 This chapter has provided you with a complete operational framework for establishing and running an effective Family Council.

 Remember that governance is not about controlâ€”it's about creating structures that enable wise decision-making, prevent conflicts, and ensure the empire's long-term sustainability.
 The most successful family businesses are those with clear governance structures that evolve as the family and business grow.